Friday, August 8, 2008

 Inside the 12 century walled in city of Carcassonne is many shops, restaurants, and hotels.

-Inside the 12 century walled
+Inside the 12th-century walled

 Inside the 12 century walled in city of Carcassonne is many shops, restaurants, and hotels.

-Inside the 12 century walled
+Inside the 12th-century walled

 Gourmet restaurants are very small and feature their small menu's outside so we can read whether or not we want to stay or move on to another restaurant.

-Gourmet restaurants are very small and feature their small menu's
+Gourmet restaurants are very small and feature

-outside so can read whether or not
+their small menus outside so you can read whether or not

 to stay or move on to another restaurant.